 The most common way to euthanize a horse is a lethal injection.
 You'll need to move the horse, if possible without causing it undue pain, to a place where it will be easy to remove the body.
 The veterinarian will inject a sedative, followed by a large dose of barbiturates.
 Most horses just collapse slowly and go to sleep.
 Occasionally, they will lurch backward and fall, which is quite distressing for the handlers.
 Your vet will guide you as to how you should safely handle your horse during the procedure.

 After any method of euthanization, there will be a few moments of muscle twitching and perhaps the legs may move a bit.
 The body then relaxes and stills.
-If a vet is present, they will check for the heartbeat with a stethoscope, look for the pupils of the eyes to be dilated and the absence of the blink reflex.
+If a vet is present, he or she will check for the heartbeat with a stethoscope, look for the pupils of the eyes to be dilated, and see if the blink reflex is absent.
 If the vet feels the brain is still active, more drugs may be administered or more steps will be taken to make sure the job is complete.

 After the Euthanasia